ade-la-c/ft_irc/ft_irc_docs.md

 ```
 ./ircserv <password> <port>
 ```
-* Client must be able to authenticate, set a nickname, a username, join a channel and send and receive private messages
+* Clients must be able to authenticate, set a nickname, a username, join a channel and send and receive private messages
 ```
 PASS, NICK, USER, JOIN, PRIVMSG
 ```